 Assistance at the holidays can help low income families or those living in poverty.
 Children of the household may be given free Christmas toys while the entire family may be provided a meal or box of food.
 Turkeys may be given at Thanksgiving, Easter Baskets, “stocking stuffers” at Christmas, and other support is available.
-Find Christmas and holiday help in Montgomery County.
+Find Christmas and holiday help in Montgomery County Ohio.

 DJFS of Montgomery County is the place to turn to to apply for state and federal government public aid and benefits.
 The Dayton Ohio office runs assistance programs for the low income, elderly, veterans, and disabled.
 Others, such as the unemployed, can get help as well.
 A number of social services and financial aid resources may be administered.

 The Family Services can provide qualified working parents with child care subsidies.
 Groceries and vouchers to use for buying food can be provided by the federally funded SNAP food stamp program.
 Some health and medical services are offered as well.
 A number of other benefits and services are administered.
-More public aid Montgomery County.
+More on public aid in Montgomery County.

 Services from Volunteers of America are wide ranging.
 Low income and working poor families that are struggling with paying the rent or facing eviction may get advice and referrals.
 Food, thrift stores, and Christmas toys or gifts may also be offered in Dayton Ohio.
 The non-profit and its staff are focused on assisting the poor, people facing a hardship, and elderly in the county.
 More on resources from Ohio VOA.